 The most recent £180m order was for 500 of them, together with the same number of Acusonic shot detection systems, the same as used on Ajax.

-The RS4 is the latest iteration and is now fully GVA compliant, has multi-axis stabilisation, offers the ability to be remotely controlled from outside of the vehicle and can be operated by multiple crew stations, a very clever piece of equipment that allows the maximum range of the mounted weapon to be fully exploited.
-It adds 135kg of top weight, plus the weight of the weapon and its ammunition.
+The RS4 is the latest iteration and is now fully GVA compliant, has multi-axis stabilisation, offers the ability to be remotely controlled from outside the vehicle and can be operated by multiple crew stations.
+A very clever piece of equipment that allows the maximum range of the mounted weapon to be fully exploited.
+It adds 135 kg of top weight, plus the weight of the weapon and its ammunition.

 It will feature a Thales Catherine-EZ cooled thermal imager, Thales CELT3 laser rangefinder and Kongsberg VIS95 daylight camera.

-Depending on one’s point of view, at over 50kg plus 20kg’s worth of ammunition is either too heavy or reassuringly solid.
-Many also remark that it lacks power for such a large vehicle and one that might encounter 14.5mm or 23mm armed adversaries.
+Depending on one’s perspective, at over 50 kg plus 20 kg’s worth of ammunition is either too heavy or reassuringly solid.
+Many also remark that it lacks power for such a large vehicle and one that might encounter 14.5 mm or 23 mm armed adversaries.

 The Nexter M621 has been recently selected by the German Army for special forces using a manually aimed ring mount.